Sekanko/Hoidle/README.md

 Creating unit tests seemed really easy at first, but when it came to reality, sometimes tests passed but functionalities were far from intended.
-At the end of the day because of them, I found many small mistakes that I could immediately correct
+At the end of the day because of them, I was able to catch subtle bugs and improve the code right away.

-Anyway, I'm willing to continue this project as soon as possible and cannot wait to face new challenges during the process
+Anyway, I'm willing to continue woring on **Hoidle** as soon as possible and I can't wait to see how far I can take this project.

 ## 🙏 Thank you for your time!